Opération Chammal: Air strikes on Syria and Iraq

 From the end of September 2015, France began airstrikes on ISIL in Syria as well, on a small scale to avoid inadvertently strengthening the hand of president Bashar Assad by hitting his enemies.

 French aircraft hit targets in Syria in early October 2015.
 In November, French Prime Minister Manuel Valls told reporters in Amman, "Terrorist attacks have taken place (in France) ...
 In the name of self-defence it is obligatory to strike Daesh and we will continue," and "Whether there are French (citizens) among them, it's possible, but we have a responsibility to hit Daesh.
 Terrorists do not have passports."

 On 14 November 2015, ISIL claimed that the 13 November 2015 Paris terrorist attacks were retaliation for Opération Chammal.
 In response, the French forces increased their attacks.

 On 15 November 2015, the French Air Force launched its largest airstrike of the bombing campaign sending 12 planes, including 10 fighters, that dropped 20 bombs in training camps and ammunition facilities in Raqqa, Syria, the de facto capital of ISIL.
 The UK offered support with air-to-air refuelling and use of its Cyprus air base at RAF Akrotiri.
 Germany also intervened in response to the Paris attacks and assisted France by sending a frigate and Panavia Tornado reconnaissance aircraft to Turkey.

 On 17 January 2019, French president Emmanuel Macron said that the Trump administration's planned withdrawal "should not deflect us from our strategic objective to eradicate Daesh" and vowed to keep French soldiers in Syria throughout 2019.

 Following the fall of the Assad regime in December 2024, the French Air Force conducted airstrikes against several Islamic State targets in Syria.

+On 3 January 2026, French and British aircraft carried out a joint precision strike on an underground Islamic State weapons facility near Palmyra in central Syria.